Rumineko/immo-eliza-airflow/README.md

 To do so, we have made implemented and adapted our program to Apache Airflow, with the goal of creating a pipeline to automatically run the tasks every day.

 ## 📋 Pipeline Structure
-The pipeline runs daily, and follows the following structure:
+The pipeline runs daily at 02:00 CE(S)T. The reasoning is to minimizing server load when obtaining new data and adding it to our database.
+The pipeline has the following structure:

 ![ElizaPipeline](./assets/immo-eliza-schema.png)